-- Specimens should be packaged and shipped as UN3373 Category B. - Sentinel Level Clinical Laboratory Guidelines for Suspected Agents of Bioterrorism and Emerging Infectious Diseases, Packing and Shipping Infectious Substances - All specimens approved for testing at the NCSLPH should be directly shipped to the NCSLPH via overnight commercial courier or delivered via private courier (e.g., hospital couriers).
-All shipments must follow these guidelines: - \circ $\;$ Ship refrigerated specimens to NCSLPH on frozen cold packs - If a specimen is frozen at -70°C, ship on dry ice.
-Specimen deliveries will be received at the NCSLPH loading dock from 8am-5pm Monday through Friday, and 8am-12pm on Saturday and Sunday. - Shipping address:
+Specimens should be packaged and shipped as UN3373 Category B.

+- Sentinel Level Clinical Laboratory Guidelines for Suspected Agents of Bioterrorism and Emerging Infectious Diseases, Packing and Shipping Infectious Substances - All specimens should be directly shipped to the NCSLPH via overnight commercial courier or delivered via private courier (e.g., hospital couriers).
+Do not use the State Courier. - All shipments must follow these guidelines: - Ship refrigerated specimens to NCSLPH on frozen cold packs - o If a specimen is frozen at -70°C, ship on dry ice. - Specimen deliveries will be received at the NCSLPH loading dock from 8am-5pm Monday through Friday, and 8am-12pm on Saturday and Sunday. - Shipping address:

-Attention: Virology/Serology Unit COVID-19 North Carolina State Laboratory of Public Health 4312 District Drive Raleigh, NC 27607-5490
+Attention: Virology/Serology Unit COVID-19

+North Carolina State Laboratory of Public Health

+4312 District Drive

+Raleigh, NC 27607-5490

-- Email slph.covid19.tracking@dhhs.nc.gov with the tracking number or private courier arrival information and the number of specimens being sent. - All specimen submissions must have a fully completed NCSLPH Virology/Serology Form, using the EIN number specific to the submitter's facility.
+All specimen submissions must have a fully completed COVID-19 Form, using the EIN number (Tax ID) specific to the submitter's facility.